 If you need to speak to HMRC to set up a plan, you can use the Self Assessment payment helpline.
 The number is 0300 200 3822, and it’s open from Monday to Friday between 8 am and 4 pm.

-You will no longer need to be within in the system if all of your income is taxed at source (salaries) and you have no untaxed income (dividends, rental profits etc.).
+Let’s now consider how to deregister from Self Assessment.
+Basically, if you have been registered under the Self Assessment tax system, there will come a time in the future when you no longer need to be in the system.
+In general, you will no longer need to be within in the SA system if all of your income is taxed at source (salaries) and you have no untaxed income (dividends, rental profits etc.).

 As you can see, SA is quite a complex area.
 It is part of your limited company contractor taxes and it is relatively easy to get lost if you are unsure.
 Hopefully, the tax return advice in this guide has given you a good insight into SA.
 Finally, if you have any questions or issues on SA, you should check these out with your accountant.